wooorm/plain-text-data-to-json/readme.md

 *   `delimiter` (`string`, default: `':'`)
     — Character to use as delimiter between property-value pairs;
-*   `forgiving` (`string` or `boolean`, default: `false`) — When `true`, doesn't throw for duplicate keys, when `"fix"`, doesn't throw for property-value pairs and overwrites (see [errors][]);
+*   `forgiving` (`string` or `boolean`, default: `false`) — When `true`, doesn’t throw for duplicate keys, when `"fix"`, doesn’t throw for property-value pairs and overwrites (see [errors][]);
 *   `log` (`boolean`, default: `true`)
     — Whether to log when `forgiving` ignores an error.